 The principal objectives of the course are to survey the needs of bioinformatics for data management, knowledge management, and computational support; to provide in-depth description of an example of each kind of database and system; and to introduce advanced database technology and software technology relevant to the needs of bioinformatics.
 A project.
 COMP 691 Topics in Computer Science I (4 credits) Subject matter will vary from term to term and from year to year.
 Students may re-register for this course, providing that course content has changed.
 Changes in content will be indicated by the letter following the course number, e.g., COMP 691A, COMP 691B, etc. COMP 6961 Graduate Seminar in Computer Science (1 credit) Students will have to attend a selected set of departmental seminars and submit a comprehensive report on the topics presented in one of the seminars.
 This course is graded on a pass/fail basis.
-COMP 7231 Distributed Computer Systems (4 credits) Prerequisite: COMP 6281.
+COMP 7241 Parallel Algorithms and Architectures (4 credits) Prerequisite: COMP 6281 or permission of instructor.
+Parallel architectures; memory organization, interconnection structures, data routing techniques.
+Parallel algorithms; paradigms and design techniques, complexity analysis, algorithms for various computation models.
+A project.
+COMP 7251 Mobile Computing and Wireless Networks (4 credits) Prerequisite: COMP 6461.